 Also every day I am planning some sort of trip, or researching for one I’ve already booked.
-I recently went away for the longest stretch ever – two weeks in India followed by a week in the Maldives.
-Also, I’m in the beginning stages of planning my next family vacation (Rome, a cruise to the Amalfi Coast and 3 nights in Croatia!), so I am constantly emailing with my dad and brother with options.
+In the spring, I went away for the longest stretch ever – two weeks in India followed by a week in the Maldives.
+Also, I just planned next family vacation (Rome, a cruise to the Amalfi Coast and 3 nights in Croatia!), so I am constantly emailing with my dad and brother with options of what to do.

 I talk to my best friend every day, all day long about everything – my crazy work ideas, personal thoughts, future business plans.
 What’s better than having someone you trust in your corner?
 It’s priceless.

 A few times a week I go to SoulCycle.
 I always swore I would never, ever go because I thought it was too hard.
-But, I got hooked a few months ago when my CEO from Paintbox invited a bunch of us to go, and now I go about 3-4 times a week.
+But, I got hooked back in the fall when my Paintbox CEO, Jane invited a bunch of us to go, and now I go about 3-4 times a week.
 If you want to see a fast change in your body – Soul is the way to do it.
 Plus, I love the “team” mentality there!

-In addition, I’m creating nail art looks for Paintbox or just looking at inspiration for color combos.
-Fashion Week is coming, and I’m the lead manicurist for Essie – part of my job is to create the nail art looks that go down the runway on models at shows like Oscar de la Renta.
+In addition, I’m creating nail art looks for Paintbox or looking at inspiration for color combos.
+During fashion week, I’m the lead backstage manicurist for Essie – part of my job is to create the nail art looks that go down the runway on models at shows like Oscar de la Renta.
 Those nail color trends are written about by dozens of beauty editors and influencers, so it’s really an honor to do that every fashion week for about 10 seasons (5 years) now.

 I recently learned Lightroom and love editing my photos with it, so I’ll spend some time each week to edit my (new and old) photos with it.
 The before and afters are truly incredible!
 For example, I only have ONE photo of me in a suite at the Burj al Arab – thanks to bad interior lighting (and no professional camera), I thought it was useless.
-But after Lightroom, its one of my favorite photos now.
+But, after Lightroom, its one of my favorite photos now.
 Here’s another before and after photo I edited in Lightroom:

 These are things that can happen at any time, any of 7 days a week: